How to travel to and from work at Wellington Place

 There’s also lots of helpful information available online from British Cycling through their ‘Commute Smart’ series which covers all aspects of commuting by bike, whether you’re an experienced commuter or cycling to work for the first time.

-Once you arrive on site, facilities such as bike parking and a bike repair station are available for you to use.
-We’re also working to ensure that shower and changing facilities will soon be made available for you to safely use.
+Once you arrive on site, facilities such as bike parking and a bike repair station are available for you to use, including shower and changing facilities provided in all buildings.

 Travel by Public Transport